ethersphere/swarm-guide/contents/installation.rst

   go install -v ./cmd/go-swarm

-You can now run :command:`go-swarm` to start your swarm node.
+You can now run :command:`go-swarm` to start your Swarm node.
 Let's check if the installation of `go-swarm` was successful:

 .. code-block:: none